Important Subject Information

 Where students are undertaking a placement activity in satisfaction of a requirement as part of an approved course of study, prior to being allowed to go on placement, the placement Coordinator will ensure that all of the following requirements have been satisfied.

-The student is enrolled at the University in an approved course of study.
+The student is admitted to an approved course of study at the University.

 For insurance purposes, the student is enrolled in the placement subject.

-Where the placement precedes a teaching period, the student is pre-enrolled.
+Where the placement precedes a teaching period, the student must enrol in the subject prior to commencing the placement.

 Where the placement is subsequent to a teaching period, the student may undertake the placement on a Result Withheld basis.